DataDog/hiring-engineers/answers.md

 | 500 | 260      |    Queries between 10.05pm to 10.11pm |

+Therefore, we conclude that this metric makes sense because when the database doubles, the response time of the querry also doubles.
+The time seems proportional to the database size in our testing model.

 We can see the whole graph over the day between 7 am and 11 pm below: